 Thank you for taking the time to visit our website.
 A great deal of time and effort has gone into providing this service to our community and the families we serve.
 We are constantly enhancing the information in this medium and hope that you find it helpful and convenient.
 We are here to continue to provide the highest standards for our community and to the families that we serve.

-2013-05-27 - Often times when it comes to kids, we aren't always sure how to help them grieve.
+2015-09-10 - Often times when it comes to kids, we aren't always sure how to help them grieve.
 We are fortunate in the Central Ohio area to have a number of wonderful resources.
-Ohio Health is having a one day camp for children on September 21st.
-More information can be found by calling 614-533-6065 and asking for Christie.
+More information can be found by calling Ohio Health at 614-533-6065.
 Cornerstone of Hope offers programs not only for kids but adults as well.
 They can be reached at 614-824-4285 or www.cornerstoneofhope.org.
 They have programs starting at various times and on various subjects.

 2013-05-06 - People grow a lot when they are faced with their own mortality.
 I have learned never to underestimate someone's capacity for growth.
 When questioned about any regrets they had or anything they would do differently, common themes surfaced among those who knew they were experiencing their last days.
 Here are the most common five: 1.
 I wish I'd had the courage to live a life true to myself, not the life others expected of me.
 This was the most common regret of all.
 When people realize that their life is almost over and look back clearly on it, it is easy to see how many dreams have gone unfulfilled.
 Health brings a freedom very few realize, until they no longer have it.
 2. I wish I didn't work so hard.
 This came from every male patient I nursed.
 They missed their children's youth and their partner's companionship.
 Women also spoke of this regret.
 By creating more space in your life, you become happier and more open to new opportunities, ones more suited to your new lifestyle.
 3. I wish I'd had the courage to express my feelings.
 Many people suppressed their feelings in order to keep peace with others.
 As a result, they settled for a mediocre existence and never became who they were truly capable of becoming.
 Many developed illnesses relating to the bitterness and resentment they carried as a result.
 4. I wish I had stayed in touch with my friends.
 Often they would not truly realize the full benefits of old friends until their dying weeks, and it was not always possible to track them down.
 It is common for anyone in a busy lifestyle to let friendships slip.
 But when you are faced with your approaching death, the physical details of life fall away.
 People do want to get their financial affairs in order if possible.
 But it is not money or status that holds the true importance for them.
 They want to get things in order more for the benefit of those they love.
 Usually though, they are too ill and weary to ever manage this task.
 It all comes down to love and relationships in the end.
 5. I wish that I had let myself be happier.
 This is a surprisingly common one.
 Many did not realize until the end that happiness is a choice.
 They had stayed stuck in old patterns and habits.
 Fear of change had them pretending to others, and to themselves, that they were content.
 When deep within, they longed to laugh properly and have silliness in their life again.
 Life is a choice.
 It is your life.
 Choose consciously, choose wisely and choose honestly.
 Choose happiness.
 Thanks to Bronnie Ware, from: AARP, February 1, 2012 for this great reminder.
 To read the entire article go to http://tinyurl.com/7rmm8sg